 If you deploy it from development to production, you’d better make sure there’s a matching data source ready and waiting, and you’ll likely have to reconfigure your connections to it manually after deployment.

-In WEBCON BPS, the business process is the star of the show, not a supporting cast member.
+In WEBCON BPS workflow management software, the business process is the star of the show, not a supporting cast member.
 You can design your workflow first, test the logic, and then decide what data you’ll need to support that process.
 The process is responsible for the data, the UX, and everything else.

 Do you want users to see different things on their forms at different points in a process?

-WEBCON is different.
+WEBCON workflow management software is different.
 We collect workflow statistics automatically.
 We maintain a detailed, auditable history of everything that happened, when it happened, and who did it.
 We maintain versions of forms at every step, including attachments.

 You can see those metrics in the forms, in the process designer, and in dedicated reports.